Cybersecurity News

 Artificial intelligence is accelerating this trend.

-Threat actors can now leverage publicly available information from sources such as:
+Williams demonstrated how threat actors can leverage publicly available information from sources such as:

 Using this information, attackers can create highly personalized phishing messages that closely mimic legitimate business communications.